zukunft/zukunft.com/docs/code_functions_all.md

 \-- info for value table selection
     \-- is_most
         \-- sql_type_list - @return bool true to select the table for values and results linked to an average number of phrases
+    \-- is_main
+        \-- sql_type_list - @return bool true to select the table for values and results linked to an a bit more number of phrases
     \-- is_prime
         \-- sql_type_list - @return bool true to select the table for values and results linked to only a few fields
     \-- is_big